Freeman interns in Korea get visit from their faculty adviser Jeffrey Ayres

 Ayres also met with colleagues from two of the top private universities in Korea—Korea University and Sogang University, the latter one of the largest Catholic universities in Asia—to discuss possible future student and faculty exchange and programming with Saint Michael’s College.

-These internship placements in Seoul are generously supported by an annual grant from the Freeman Foundation, as well as additional support from the Center for Global Engagement.
+These internship placements in Seoul are generously supported by an annual grant from the Freeman Foundation, as well as additional support from the Institute for Global Engagement.
 “I am thrilled that we were able to place students in internships in Seoul, South Korea in-person, after two years of disruption from the Covid-19 pandemic,” said Ayres.

 Ayres added, “the internship placements across different industries and non-profits have given our students access to high-impact, experiential learning that complements so well the liberal arts education they are receiving in the Saint Michael’s classroom.
 In these internships, our students have grown both personally and professionally, building global citizenship skills to communicate and think more clearly and effectively, engaging in research and analysis and solving problems, and of course learning to work well and collaboratively across different cultures and languages.”